hatchways/team-all-bran/README.md

 * Upcoming/past practice interview dashboard for easy user experience.

 ## Installation:
-You can try the application at [mock-interview-platform.herokuapp.com](https://mock-interview-platform.herokuapp.com/).
+A live version of the application can be found [here](https://mock-interview-platform.herokuapp.com/)
 If you want to run it locally follow the instructions below:
 1. Clone repository
 2. Install Dependencies - Run ```npm install``` in the root directory and client directory